Updated April 30, 2018.

 - A landlord improvement allowance may also be obtained that reduces the cost of leasehold improvements.
-A common allowance may range from $62,000 to $125,000, but the allowance may be more or less, or may not be available, depending on the circumstances regarding your selected location, landlord/developer, and negotiated lease.
+A common landlord improvement allowance may range from approximately $0 to $125,000, but the allowance may be more, depending on the circumstances regarding your selected location, landlord/developer, and negotiated lease.

 4. Furnishings, Fixtures, and Equipment: $306,326 to $446,109